CSIPlab/DISCO/acceleration_discovery/README.md

 ## Getting start
-We provide python scripts with detailed instruction of our momentum and preconditioner discovery process under `momentum_discovery` and `preconditioner_discovery` directories.
+We provide python scripts with detailed instruction of our momentum and preconditioner discovery process under [`momentum_discovery`](momentum_discovery) and [`preconditioner_discovery`](preconditioner_discovery) directories.
+In [`LISTA_solver_comparision`](LISTA_solver_comparision), we present the complete framework that incorporates both momentum and preconditioner discovery, providing a new perspective for accelerating LISTA-type solvers.